cassanof/CodeRM/README.md

 5. clean reasoning steps
 6. train 15b on reasoning step data
 7. use fine-tuned 15b to generate solutions on 13k taco
+8. clean solutions (using reasoning steps script)
+9. train ORM and final generator on cleaned reasoning steps